ferrous-systems/embedded-trainings-2020/advanced/README.md

 Bus 001 Device 001: ID 1d6b:0002
 ```

 The goal is to get the nRF52840 SoC to show in this list.
-The embedded application will use the vendor ID (VID) and product ID (PID) defined in `advanced/common/consts`; the `lsusb` tool will also look for a USB device with that VID/PID and highlight it in the output.
+The embedded application will use the vendor ID (VID) and product ID (PID) defined in `advanced/common/consts`; the `usb-list` tool will highlight the USB device that matches that VID PID pair.

 ``` console
 $ # expected output